Skip to main content

 2025 BMW X1

 The 2025 BMW X1 has standard all-wheel drive, a spacious cabin and two powertrain options.
 The base xDrive28i gets a class-competitive 241 horsepower from a 2.0-liter turbo-four, while the X1 M35 gets a tuned-up version of the same engine for a heady 312 ponies.
-Both get a tech-centered cabin, with a 10.3-inch digital instrument cluster and 10.7-inch touchscreen display running the sophisticated iDrive 9 infotainment system.
-And lest we forget, the X1 is also a safe compact SUV, achieving an overall four-star rating from NHTSA and a Top Safety Pick award from the IIHS.
+Both get a tech-centered cabin, with a 10.3-inch digital instrument cluster and a 10.7-inch touchscreen display running the sophisticated iDrive 9 infotainment system.
+And lest we forget, the X1 is also a safe compact SUV, achieving an overall four-star rating from NHTSA.
+The 2024 model was named a Top Safety Pick from the IIHS.
+The X1 is no longer on the list since it hasn't been tested under the new criteria.

 Safest small SUVs